johnstevenson/jsonrpc/README.md

 )
 ```
 Note that there is no response to our notify call, because one is not returned, and that each response is assigned an `id` property, which is allocated with each `$client->call` ascending from `1`.
-The responses returned in the `$client->batch` array are similarly ordered (even though they can be returned out of sequence).
+The responses returned in the `$client->batch` array are similarly ordered (even though they may have been received out of sequence).
 Notifications do not have an `id`.

 The [official specification][json-spec] is worth reading if you want to use batch requests.
 Also the example included here at `example/client.php` is worth experimenting with.